ogud/DS-Maintain/CDS-maintain.md

 2. CDNSKEY 0 3 0

 The keying material payload is represented by a single 0.
-This record is signed in the same way as CDS/CDNSKEY is signed.
+This record is signed in the same way as regular CDS/CDNSKEY RRsets are signed.

 Strictly speaking the CDS record could be "CDS X 0 X" as only the DNSKEY algorithm is what signals the DELETE operation, but for clarity